n3rsti/n3rsti/README.md

 I also have a basic knowledge about Apache2, Daphne, Redis - I can setup basic environment for web application, but I can't fully understand them **yet**.

-I'd also like to learn more about embedded systems:
+I'm learning about:
 - C
+- C++
-- Microcontrollers
+- blockchain

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=n3rsti&layout=compact&theme=dark)]

 ## Projects
-I'm currently working on [ToDoChat](https://github.com/n3rsti/ToDoChat).
+My biggest project so far is [ToDoChat](https://github.com/n3rsti/ToDoChat).
 I started this project about a year ago, but I've had a break from working on it so I've been working on it for a few months.
 In ToDoChat you can:
 - Create user
 - Create servers, server channels
 - Add users to friends / servers